 - Bread: Whisk the flour, baking soda, and salt together in a large bowl.
 In a medium bowl, whisk the egg and 3/4 cup (150g) granulated sugar together until combined.
 Whisk in the oil, sour cream, milk, and vanilla extract.
 Pour the wet ingredients into the dry ingredients, then whisk to completely combine.
 Avoid over-mixing.
 You will have about 3 cups of batter.

-- Bake the bread for 50 minutes to 1 hour, covering loosely with foil about halfway through to prevent the top from over-browning.
+- Bake the bread for 50-65 minutes, covering loosely with foil about halfway through to prevent the top from over-browning.
+Bread baked in an 8×4-inch pan takes closer to 65 minutes.
 Poke the center of the bread with a toothpick.
 If it comes out clean, the bread is done.
-Oven times will vary between ovens.
-My bread usually takes 55 minutes.
-Cool bread completely in the pan set on a wire rack.
+Bake time varies between ovens.
+Remove from the oven and allow the bread to cool in the pan set on a wire rack for 1 hour.
+After that, remove the bread from the pan and let it cool directly on a wire rack.

 - Drizzle with icing, if using.
 Slice and serve.
-Cover and store leftover bread at room temperature for 1 day or in the refrigerator for up to 1 week.
+Cover and store leftover bread at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: For longer storage, you can freeze the glazed or unglazed bread for up to 3 months.
 See details above the recipe.
 Allow to thaw overnight in the refrigerator and bring to room temperature before glazing (if needed) and serving.

 - Optional Additional Flavors: Feel free to use the chai spice swirl noted above.
 Or add 1 cup of peeled, chopped apples to the bread batter or even 1 cup of raisins, chopped walnuts or pecans, or dried/fresh/frozen (do not thaw) cranberries.
 You can also add 1 Tablespoon of fresh orange zest to the bread batter OR cinnamon sugar swirl.
-Also, orange glaze would be delicious on this bread.
+Also, the orange glaze from this cranberry bread would be delicious on this bread.

 - Muffins: Grease a 12-count muffin pan or line with liners.
 You will need a 2nd pan for 2 additional muffins as this recipe yields around 14.
 (Or bake in batches.)
 Prepare cinnamon swirl and batter in steps 2 + 3.
 Spoon batter evenly into liners, filling each halfway.
 Sprinkle each with a heaping spoonful of cinnamon sugar.
 Top with more batter, filling to the top.
 Sprinkle each with a dusting of cinnamon sugar.
 Use a knife to swirl the batter/cinnamon sugar in each.
 Bake the muffins for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 20-22 minutes, give or take.
 Cool muffins for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
 Makes 14 muffins.